deanrad/rxfx-devto/markdown_files/how-an-interview-convinced-me-to-use-an-event-bus-for-rxjs-in-react-396l.md

 ---
-title: How an Interview Convinced Me to Use 𝗥𝘅𝑓𝑥 and RxJS for Effect Management in React
+title: How an Interview Convinced Me to Use RxFx and RxJS for Effect Management in React
 published: true
 description:
 tags: rxjs, rxfx, JavaScript, React